ArchitecturalBlogs/swapna/docs/_posts/2024-12-17-PolicyEngineUsingOPA.markdown

 2. OPA Architecture
 OPA can be used in many different environments.
 You can run it alongside your applications or as a centralized service.
 It evaluates policies in real time and returns a decision based on the rules you’ve set.

-## Usaecases for OPA
+## Usecases for OPA
 1. Access Control: Role Based Access Control(RBAC) and Attributes Based Access Control(ABAC)
 2. Security and Compliance: Policies to verify encrption or authorized users are allowed to access certain resources.
-3. It can be used in other decision making ona defined rules which less complexity.
+3. It can be used in other decision making on a defined rules with complex business logics.

 ## Other products for Policy engines
 There are several paid policy engines and commercial solutions that provide policy enforcement, authorization, and governance capabilities, often with additional enterprise features.
 Some of them I have listed below.